battery-pulse/pulse-telemetry/README.md

 You can opt for leveraging a managed service (GCP Dataproc, Databricks, etc.) for deploying the Spark applications or use the provided helm chart.
 The provided helm chart leverages the [Spark Operator](https://github.com/kubeflow/spark-operator).

-### Spark Helm Chart
+### Helm Chart

-This chart packages all of the Spark applications in this repo.
+This chart packages all of the Spark applications into one deployment.
 The streaming jobs are deployed as `SparkApplication` and batch jobs as `ScheduledSparkApplication`.
-See the [documentation](LINKHERE) for available configuration variables.
+See the [documentation](LINKHERE) for all of the available configuration variables.

 ### Dependencies